The Toxic GenAI Environment – We Created!

 Reality?

 The personas I identified in 2024 are no longer a student problem.
 They mimic what I believe is happening across the profession itself.
 Educators and professionals feel like they must hide their use of GenAI.
 Some are doing audits of their original work to ensure others do not think THEIR work was created by GenAI.
 There are multiple articles highlighting the risk of GenAI on cognition and well-being – but I am now more concerned by how educators and professionals are treating each other.
 Do our students have any hope when this is the impact GenAI is having on us?
-Educators and professionals are publicly shaming others for how they engage with GenAI.
+Are educators and professionals publicly shaming others for how they engage with GenAI?

 Generosity and Respect

 I do not think people are simply being unkind for the sake of it.
-I believe it all stems from fear and, ironically, from concern over the long-term impact of GenAI.
+I believe it all stems from fear and, ironically, from a genuine concern over the long-term impact of GenAI.
 But, we cannot attempt to develop guidelines for students (or each other) if we hold so much contention towards each other over varying opinions of acceptable or unacceptable use of GenAI.
 We also cannot ask students to be open about their use of GenAI if we cannot extend that same generosity or respect to each other.

 Shopping Basket